timpowellgit/healthcare-rag/README.md

 **Clarification & Decomposition:**
 *   **Clarification:** Uses conversation history to interpret follow-up questions containing ambiguous references (like pronouns) that depend on previous turns in the dialogue.
 *   **Decomposition:** Breaks down complex questions into multiple, focused sub-queries specifically for retrieval.
 This process operates independently of conversation history.
+*(Query refinement logic handled by `QueryPreprocessor`)*

 **Conversation Context Summarization:** Before generating an answer, this component analyzes the current user query and the preceding conversation history.
 It identifies and extracts key snippets from the history that are relevant for providing context or answering the current question.
-This summary is then passed along to the answer generation step.
+This summary is then passed along to the answer generation step. *(Handled by `ConversationContextProcessor`)*

-**Document Retrieval (Weaviate Hybrid RAG):** An LLM function call first analyzes the user query to determine the relevant medication, routing the request to the specific Weaviate vector store for either "Lipitor" or "Metformin".
-The system then retrieves relevant **document chunks** using Weaviate's hybrid search capabilities.
+**Document Retrieval (Weaviate Hybrid RAG):** An LLM function call first analyzes the user query to determine the relevant medication, routing the request to the specific Weaviate vector store for either "Lipitor" or "Metformin" *(routing via `QueryRouter`)*.
+The system then retrieves relevant **document chunks** using Weaviate's hybrid search capabilities *(search performed by `QueryRouter`)*.
 The specifics of this hybrid search (combining dense and sparse methods with Relative Score Fusion) are detailed in the "Retrieval Engine Details" section below.

 **Retrieval Evaluation & Gap-Filling:** After the initial retrieval, this component assesses whether the collected document chunks contain sufficient information to answer the user's query thoroughly.
 If the initial context is deemed insufficient, the evaluator generates new, targeted sub-queries to fetch additional relevant document chunks.
-This augmented set of chunks is then passed on for answer generation.
+This augmented set of chunks is then passed on for answer generation. *(Performed by `RetrievalEvaluator`)*

 **Answer Generation:** This component receives the user query (potentially clarified or decomposed) and the final set of retrieved document chunks (potentially augmented by gap-filling).
-Using this context,and the summarized history, an LLM generates a freeform answer, aiming to include citations pointing back to the source documents.
+Using this context, an LLM generates a freeform answer, aiming to include citations pointing back to the source documents. *(Core generation logic in `AnswerGenerator`)*

 **Answer Validation:** The initial freeform answer undergoes a rigorous validation process to check for factual grounding and handle potential hallucinations.
-See the "Detailed Answer Validation and Hallucination Handling" section below for specifics.
+See the "Detailed Answer Validation and Hallucination Handling" section below for specifics. *(Validation initiated via `AnswerValidator`)*

-**Follow-Up Question Generation:** Based on the final answer and conversation context, the system can also generate relevant follow-up questions to guide the user or explore related topics.
+**Follow-Up Question Generation:** Based on the final answer and conversation context, the system can also generate relevant follow-up questions to guide the user or explore related topics. *(Handled by `FollowUpQuestionsGenerator`)*

 **Conceptual Data Flow:**